stampery/node-framed-msgpack-rpc/README.md

 of `RobustTransports`s; and second, an option of `robust : true` will enable the robust variety of the transport.

+Note that by default, I like function to use underscores rather than camel case, but there's a lot of functions like `createConnection` in the standard library, so this particular function is in camel case.
+Sorry for the inconsistency.

 ### Clients

 `Clients` are thin wrappers around `Transports`, allowing RPC client